cloudify-cosmo/docs.getcloudify.org/content/manager_webui/configure-display.md

 To make configuration changes, you must enter Edit mode. <br>
 Click the dropdown arrow next to your user name and select **Edit Mode**.
 If you do not see Edit mode in the dropdown menu, you do not have permissions to edit configuration or add pages.<br>

 When you have entered Edit mode, the **Add Widget** button appears below your user name.
-In addition, you can now move widgets already on the page by clicking on their title bar and dragging them to the preferred position. bar.
+In addition, you can now move widgets already on the page by clicking on their title bar and dragging them to the preferred position.
 You can also remove them from the page by clicking the **X** in the right corner of the widget (visible when hovering over the widget's title bar), or click the widget configuration button.

 ### Adding Widgets